forsythfuture/income-insufficiency/README.md

 ### Calculating income insufficiency rates

 The two files used to calculate income insufficiency rates are in the root directory.
 They are `1-income_ins_create_data.R` and `2-income_ins_aggregate.R`.
-These files should be ran in order. `2-income_ins_aggregate.R` produces the final csv file showing income insufficiency rates, which will be called `income_ins_cleaned-[current year].csv`.
+These files should be ran in order. `2-income_ins_aggregate.R` produces the final csv file showing income insufficiency rates, which is called `income_ins_cleaned-[current year].csv`.
+This file contains the income insufficiency rates for all counties in North Carolina and the overall North Carolina rate.
+The `geo_description` column of this file lists the county, or in the case of the overall NC rate it lists "North Carolina".

+### Calculating average expenses by hypothetical family type

+The files in the `average_family_expenses` folder are not used to calculate income insufficiency.
+They calculate average expenses for various hypotheical family types.
+More information about these files and their purpose can be found in the README in the `average_family_expenses` folder.